 Four hours.
-Prerequisite: Nursing or health sciences major only.
+Prerequisite: Nursing major only.
 Pathophysiology is the study of altered human physiology and disease processes.
 The course content provides a basis for nursing practice through learning body organ systems, homeostatic mechanisms, and the body's response to illness and injury.